 Pivot doors are set upon a floor spring at the bottom and a top hinge and this hardware enable even heavy doors to open with ease.
 They will encroach significantly on the inside and outside space when opened, owing to their offset nature.
 However for a real wow factor when it comes to a door, it cannot be beaten.
 They are exceptional.

 The only consideration with a pivot door is because of the way it opens you will not get the weathering characteristics of a conventional door with a rebated frame all round.
 As a result, they’re better in more sheltered locations

-Ultra-thin aluminium sliding doors
+Pocket sliding doors

 The sliding door can also be installed in conjunction with your builder so that the leaves slide into the walls disappearing.
 The advantage of these doors is that when fully opened only a minimal amount of door is visible, just enough to hold the door and slide it closed.
 Doors sliding into the wall cavity are arguably the only door that will achieve a bigger clear opening than a bifold because doors are not visible when opened.